flatland-association/flatland-rl/CONTRIBUTING.rst

 $ git push
 $ git push --tags

 Travis will then deploy to PyPI if tests pass.
+(To be configured properly by Mohanty)